UTexas

 Academic Standards

-University regulations on scholastic probation and dismissal are given in the General Information Catalog.
+University regulations on academic warning and dismissal are given in the General Information Catalog.
 In addition, the following academic standards are in effect in the College of Pharmacy.

 Academic Progress